 FAQ

-For all people who menstruate, we will store a selection of period products such as pads and tampons there, which can be picked up free of charge when needed.
+By the way, for anyone who experiences menstrual bleeding, we will be keeping a stock of sanitary products such as pads and tampons there, which can be collected free of charge in an emergency.

 I need support, but I don't know who to turn to.
 Can you help?

 Yes, we are trained in various consulting topics and are in contact with other counseling services, to which we can also refer you.
-So if you need advice and support, please come by or write us an e-mail or a letter.
+So if you need advice and support, please write us an e-mail to gleichstellungsbeauftragteuhpi.uni-potsdampde or a letter.
 We will help you confidentially.

 Can I come to your meetings?